This spiced blueberry almond granola is naturally gluten-free, 100% whole grain and dairy-free!

 This blueberry granola is great for those first crisp mornings of the fall.
 It’s very much a healthy granola and not your typical store-bought cluster granola, which is, in my opinion, so much more of a dessert.
 Truth be told, that’s my favorite type of granola but I suppose not the best choice for breakfast.
 Especially with all the funky ingredients in the store-bought kind!

-If you’re looking for a grain-free alternative, try this paleo granola from The Roasted Root.
+If you’re looking for a grain-free alternative, try this paleo granola.
 I haven’t tried it myself but it looks amazing!
 And for another oaty autumnal breakfast recipe, check out this apple cinnamon oatmeal.

 Spiced Blueberry Almond Granola (gluten-free, dairy-free, whole grain)